 Complete daily activities, such as household tasks, with less shortness of breath.

-Manage your symptoms and medications.
+Manage your symptoms and medicines.
 This can mean fewer emergency room visits and less time in the hospital.

 Deal with shortness of breath.